BhawikaMahajan/DAA-Practical-2021/README.md

 *This is because the maximum height of a red black tree almost same as balanced tree.*

 ##### Ques2: Greedy approach for finding minimum spanning tree of graph:
-*This can by done using Kruskel's algorithm:*
+*This can by done using Kruskal's algorithm:*
 ###### Time complexity for finding minimum spanning tree is O(E logV)

 ##### Ques3:Following are shown in series best average and worst: